kyle-tennison/notes/lecture notes/MSE-2001 (material science)/Defects in Materials.md

 There are different dimensions of the defects to consider:
 - Point Defects (0-D)
-	- Small vacancies in a lattice/crystal.
+	- Small vacancies in a lattice or crystal.
 	- ![](../../media/Pasted%20image%2020241112093638.webp)
 - Linear Defects (1-D)
-	- Edge dislocations, where a line/plane of atoms are misplaced.
+	- Edge dislocations, where a line or plane of atoms is misplaced.
 	- ![](../../media/excalidraw/excalidraw-2024-11-12-09.37.46.excalidraw.svg)
 %%[🖋 Edit in Excalidraw](../../media/excalidraw/excalidraw-2024-11-12-09.37.46.excalidraw.md)%%
 - Planar Defects (2-D)
-	- Boundaries misplaced, stacking fault
+	- Misplaced boundaries, stacking faults
 	- ![](../../media/Pasted%20image%2020241112093855.webp)
 - Volume Defects (3-D)
 	- Pores, cracks, inclusions, etc.

 Generally, it takes energy to form a defect; the potential energy of the material is higher with defects than without defects.

-The surface of a material, where the repeating units are broken, are good examples of defects.
+The surface of a material, where the repeating units are broken, is a good example of a defect.
 All materials have some amount of defects.

 ## Vacancy Formation